Ross-Alexandra/comms/README.md

 # Comms
-A tool for competitive shooter players to, on a hotkey, lower the volume of selected applications without necessarily muting them
+A tool for competitive FPS players to, on a hotkey, lower the volume of selected applications without necessarily muting them